Taiwing/drake_radio/README.md

 ## Description

 This is an interactive and visual representation of the Drake equation.
-It shows how extraterrestrial radio signals could travel across the Milky Way and reach the Earth.
+It shows how extraterrestrial radio signals could travel across the galaxy depending on the equation parameters.

 https://drake-radio.defoy.tech